 DAY 7, WEIßENFELS – LEIPZIG, 60 KM

-The next morning brings a guided tour of the chapel of Neu-Augustburg Castle.
+The next morning we visit the Heinrich-Schütz-House.
 Later, we cycle east towards the White Elster.
 If the weather is nice, we stop at the baroque castle Wiederau for lunch, and enjoy coffee and cake whilst listening to a cantata dedicated to Wiederau.
-Afterwards, the tour continues on the Elster bikeway through the Leipzig lake district to the last stop of the tour, Leipzig.
+The tour continues on the Elster bikeway through the Leipzig lake district to the last stop of the tour, Leipzig.
 The evening is at your free disposal.

 DAY 8, LEIPZIG

-After an extensive tour around the city’s many Bach sites, there is an opportunity to visit the Bach Museum and explore the city individually.
-In the afternoon we listen to a motet in St. Thomas Church with the famous Thomaner choir.
+After an extensive tour around the city’s many Bach sites there is an opportunity to visit the Bach Museum and explore the city individually.

-After breakfast, everyone will embark on their individual journey home.
-Alternatively, you can join our shuttle to Eisenach.
+After breakfast everyone will embark on their individual journey home.
+Alternatively, you can join our return shuttle to Eisenach.

 INCLUDED IN THE PRICE:

-- 8 nights at mid-range hotels incl. breakfast and 6 lunch packs
+- 10 nights at mid-range hotels incl. breakfast

 - Luggage transport from first to last hotel